2021 BMW 330e Touring: prices, pictures and specifications

 For both the rear and four-wheel-drive 330e, in 'Hybrid' mode maximum speed on electric power is 68mph, the same as the saloon.
 Choosing 'eDrive' mode, which prioritises the electric motor, increases the maximum zero-emissions speed to 87mph.

 Charging is carried out on the move using brake-energy recuperation, or at home from a BMW i wallbox, which can replenish the battery to 80% capacity in 2.4 hours, or 100% in 3.4 hours.
 Charging from a regular domestic electricity socket is also possible, with corresponding charge times of 4.2 and 5.7 hours for an 80 or 100% charge respectively.

-Petrol and diesel versions of the new 3 Series estate will boast 500 litres of boot space with the rear seats in place, and 1,500 litres with them folded.
-The plug-in hybrid is expected to offer slightly less than that, although exactly how much less hasn't been confirmed yet.
+Petrol and diesel versions of the 3 Series estate boast 500 litres of boot space with the rear seats in place, and 1,500 litres with them folded.
+For the hybrid estate, the 'seats up' figure drops to 410 litres and the 'seats down' figure is reduced to 1,420 litres.